 That sounds like an excellent goal for any lucid dreamer.

-↰ My favorite book: Dream Yoga: Consciousness, Astral Projection, and the Transformation of the Dream State by Samael Aun Weor (find the book on the left bar of this site)
+My favorite book: Dream Yoga: Consciousness, Astral Projection, and the Transformation of the Dream State by Samael Aun Weor (find the book on the right bar of this site)